 BSEA Hearing Officers are assigned randomly to cases as Hearing Requests are received.
 The only exception to random assignment involves avoiding conflicts of interest – for example, Hearing Officers do not hear cases involving the school district in which they reside, or any school district for which they have previously worked as attorneys.

-Also, illness, administrative scheduling conflicts, or emergencies could cause your case to be reassigned to a different Hearing Officer before it reaches the hearing.
+Also, illness, administrative scheduling conflicts, personal conflicts, or emergencies could cause your case to be reassigned to a different Hearing Officer before it reaches the hearing.
 In that case, you would be notified in writing of the change.
 The new Hearing Officer will be up to date on all the information pertaining to your case.

 What is a “response” to a Hearing Request?
 Do I have to respond?